compassd/dcompass/README.md

 - `address`: The address to bind on.
 - `default_tag`: The tag of the upstream to route when no rules match.
 - `rules`: A set of filtering rules that each has a `path` to the rule list (currently only domain lists are supported) and `dst` which is the tag of the upstream to route if it matches this rule.
 If one domain appears on multiple lists, the latter list and its corresponding `dst` would override the former ones.
-- `upstreams`: A set of upstreams. `timeout` is the time in seconds to timeout, which takes no effect on method `Hybrid` (default to 5). `tag` is the name of the upstream.
+- `upstreams`: A set of upstreams. `timeout` is the time in seconds to timeout, which takes no effect on method `Hybrid` (default to 5). `tag` is the name of the upstream. `methods` is the method for each upstream.

+Different querying methods:
 - `Https`: DNS over HTTPS querying methods. `no_sni` means don't send SNI (useful to counter censorship). `name` is the TLS certification name of the remote server. `addr` is the remote server address.
 - `Udp`: Typical UDP querying method. `addr` is the remote server address.
+- `Hybrid`: Race multiple upstreams together. the value of which is a set of tags of upstreams.
+Note, you can include another `Hybrid` inside the set as long as they don't form chain dependencies, which is prohibited and would be detected by `dcompass` in advance.
 ```json
 {
     "disable_ipv6": true,